 ".
 Wielding a powerful Armagus called the Azure Grimoire

-to end the government's rule over the world.
+, he declares the start of a one-man war against the N.O.L. and their tyrannical grip on the world.
 In retaliation, the N.O.L. imposes the largest bounty in history

 to anyone who kills him.

 As news spreads that Ragna has arrived at the 13th Hierarchical City of Kagutsuchi, a ragtag bunch of N.O.L. operatives, bounty hunters and vigilantes straight from the Dysfunction Junction